Michael-she/Chiuahua-MK8/README.md

-# Chiuahua-MK8 - WRO 2025 Autonomous Vehicle Project
+# Chiuahua-MK8 - WRO 2025 Future Engineers Category

 Welcome to the Chiuahua-MK8 repository!
 This project contains all the development work for our autonomous vehicle designed for the World Robot Olympiad (WRO) 2025 competition.